 Compared to other powerful flashlights

-Below is a list of the most powerful flashlights we have reviewed with an output of over 25,000 lumens.
+Below is a list of the brightest flashlights we have reviewed with an output of over 25,000 lumens.

 Hover your mouse over any particular line in the following graphs to see data points!
 Or select a flashlight at the bottom of the graph to highlight that particular graph.
 (Are you on a mobile phone?
 Hold your phone horizontally).

 For the following beamshots I used a Canon EOS 5D Mk2 and a 50mm lens. manual settings: ISO1600, 1/4sec , F4, 5000K

 The shed is about 65 meters / 71 yards away, and the reflective fence is 200 meters.

 Compared to the following flashlights: